YoussefKhalidAli/DEPI_Project1/README.md

 After examining the pipeline there are 3 Issues present.

 1. The jobdoesn't build automatically every 5 minutes.
-2. the Run ansible playbook and test stages are not skipped if no change is found in simpleApp/app.py.
-3. When the job runs it checks if the last commit has changes to simpleApp/app.py and if so runs the playbook, but does't take into account if the latest commit was already accounted for and trigered a previous build.
+2. When the job runs it checks if the last commit has changes to simpleApp/app.py and if so runs the playbook, but does't take into account if the latest commit was already accounted for and trigered a previous build.

 To fix these issues we: